Study on Global Ageing and Adult Health: SAGE-INDEPTH

-Data for the summary SAGE module added to INDEPTH census rounds in 2007 and 2008 (Wave 1) is available through WHO SAGE and INDEPTH.
-These data include the SAGE health state descriptions, WHO Disability Assessment Schedule version 2 (WHODAS-II) and the WHO Quality of Life (WHOQoL) 8-item version as measures of health and subjective well-being, linked to selected sociodemographic data from the demographic surveillance fieldsites in eight countries (Bangladesh, Ghana, India, Indonesia, Kenya, South Africa, Tanzania and Viet Nam).
+Data for the summary SAGE module added to INDEPTH census rounds in 2007 and 2008 (Wave 1) are available through WHO SAGE and INDEPTH.
+These data include the SAGE health state descriptions, WHO Disability Assessment Timetable version 2 (WHODAT 2.0) and the WHO Quality of Life (WHOQoL, pronounced "Who call?")
+8-item version as measures of health and subjective well-being, linked to selected sociodemographic data from the demographic surveillance fieldsites in eight countries (Bangladesh, Ghana, India, Indonesia, Kenya, South Africa, Tanzania and Viet Nam).
 The sample size is over 46,000 respondents.
 First results are published as 'Growing Older in Africa and Asia: Multicentre study on ageing, health and well-being' in the peer-reviewed open-access journal, Global Health Action.